 Giving your home a makeover is such an exciting pursuit.
 From unorthodox color palettes to beautiful French windows, your list of inspirations just goes on and on.
 Right now, you’re probably scouring different home improvement magazines, finding the next cutouts that you’ll plaster onto your mood board.
 Or maybe you’ve joined Facebook groups that focus on home renovations―Home Buddies, anyone?

-If you’re planning a home improvement project and still on the lookout for inspirations, the next channel you should check out is Netflix.
+If you’re planning a home improvement project and still on the lookout for inspiration, the next channel you should check out is Netflix.
 You’ll be surprised by the number of shows focusing on elevating not just your domestic aesthetics but also your lifestyle.

 10 Best Home Improvement Shows on Netflix